 Out of Work/Short of Money

-Teens and preteens are old enough to be brought into a family discussion of why there are financial restraints this year.
+Teens and preteens are old enough to be brought into a family discussion of why there are financial restraints and the need to economize.
 Try to dwell on positives rather than negatives.
-There are lots of free events at this time of year, such as neighborhood parades, church musicals, and even looking at light displays around town, that the family can enjoy.
+There are lots of free events at that time of year, such as neighborhood parades, church musicals, and even looking at light displays around town, that the family can enjoy.
 Do simple things at home together, such as popping popcorn and playing cards or board games.
 Explain that once Dad or Mom has a new job, (or financial circumstances improve) you will eventually be able to afford things that aren’t feasible now.
 If you’ve allowed your older kids to know that you’re in reduced financial circumstances prior to the holiday season, this shouldn’t be too traumatic for them.
 Whatever you do, don’t let them put a guilt trip on you and make you spend money earmarked for necessities on extras that won’t even seem important a month or two later.

-If you look around, there is always someone who is less fortunate than you, and doing something to help them can give you a sense of gratitude.
+If you look around, there is always someone who is less fortunate than you and doing something to help them can give you a sense of gratitude.
 The whole family can volunteer to serve at a soup kitchen for the homeless.
 Children can feel good about donating toys still in good condition to a collection for kids who would have nothing otherwise.
 Visit the elderly in a nursing home.
 Some elderly residents in nursing homes have no holiday visitors other than strangers who want to make a difference.
-There is nothing like helping ease someone else’s situation to make you feel better about your own condition.
+There is nothing like helping ease someone else’s situation to make you feel better about your own.

 For many people, the holiday season simply means feeling lonely.
 They may be singles who live far away from family and can’t travel to visit, and they miss the celebrations of their childhood.
 Others may be without a romantic partner and dread invitations to holiday events, such as New Year’s Eve parties, where everyone else seems to be part of a loving couple.